 Buena Vista Street has plenty of physical distancing space and tables for snacking, and it feels very safe.
 But with indoor shops limited in capacity (by law), Disneyland is limiting capacity in the entire area and in Downtown Disney in general, so that means longer than usual waits to get in the shops.

 Here's what to expect when visiting Disneyland's Buena Vista Street for shopping and dining.
 Despite all the modifications, being inside Disney California Adventure struck a little joy in our hearts.
 We temporarily frogot about the outside world for a moment while we walked Buena Vista Street, hunted down our favorite treats and took in some much-missed views.
 It feels particularly festive at night — and Avengers Campus is all lit up too!

 As you may know, Downtown Disney is the only part of Disneyland Resort that has reopened since the Disneyland resorts closed due to COVID-19 in March.
 Guests have been getting their Disneyland fix by enjoying treats (such as churros, Mickey pretzels or themed caramel apples, crispy treats and cookies), shopping, dining and simply hearing the Disney music.
 There are plenty of seats for guests to relax and enjoy their Disney snacks.
 Guests may remove facial coverings only when stationary to eat and drink.

 The holidays have ended, but you can take a look at the holiday decor at Downtown Disney and the views of Buena Vista Street in Tad's video from our November visit.

 Downtown Disney's hours are generally 10 a.m. to 8 p.m.
 On weekends and holidays, it closes at 9 p.m.
 You can always check the Disneyland app for the latest hours.

-Buena Vista Street Holiday Shopping
+Buena Vista Street Shopping